 Food Hall at Industry City — Sunset Park

-Best bets for kids: Blue Marble, of course.
+Best bets for kids: Blue Marble ice cream, of course.
 Watch employees at the company's flagship manufacturing plant create ice cream magic and then step into the shop to sample the goods.
 If your little ones enjoy a good taco, Taco Mix's al pastor taco is not to be missed.
 And a deconstructed Colson Patisserie's chicken club sandwich scored big points with my kids.
 Stop by One Girl Cookies on your way out for, you guessed it, yummy sweet treats.

 DeKalb Market Hall — Fort Greene